smerminod/multicolor-nanoparticle-classification/README.md

 ## The Scientific Problem

-Rare-earth doped nanoparticles (NaF₄:RE³⁺)—often referred to in literature as Lanthanide Nanoparticles (LNPs)—are critical materials for applications in bioimaging, photonics, and quantum technologies.
+Rare-earth-based nanoparticles (NaREF₄)—often referred to in literature as Lanthanide Nanoparticles (LNPs)—are critical materials for applications in bioimaging, photonics, and quantum technologies.
 However, **determining the elemental composition of individual nanoparticles in heterogeneous mixtures remains a significant challenge**.
 Traditional spectroscopic methods do not provide single-particle optical properties, while electron microscopy alone only provides structural information.

 This project addresses this gap by developing a computational pipeline to analyze a **novel multi-modal dataset** where each nanoparticle is imaged using:
 1) **Scanning Electron Microscopy (SEM)**, for high-resolution structural information